CiscoDevNet/stealthwatch-enterprise-csv-tools/README.md

-# Stealthwatch CSV Tools
+# Stealthwatch Enterprise CSV Tools
-Tools used to for converting CSV data into Stealthwatch XML configuration data, and vice versa.
+Tools used to for converting CSV data into Stealthwatch Enterprise XML configuration data, and vice versa.
 Currently, the following capabilities are available:
 * [CSV-to-Subtree-XML](CSV-to-Subtree-XML)
 * xml-to-csv (coming soon...)